Rethinking Emergency Funds

 1. Car Repairs

-the age and mileage of your vehicle
+What is the age and mileage of your vehicle?

 2. Dental & Medical Emergencies